-- 27.1.1 The accounting authority of a public entity must establish an audit committee for the public entity. - 27.1.2 A shared audit committee may be established for a public entity and any subsidiaries under the ownership and control of that entity. - 27.1.3 The chairperson of the audit committee may not be an employee of the public entity or a political office bearer. - 27.1.4 The majority of the members of an audit committee may not be employed by the public entity or be members of the controlling body and all members must have appropriate experience. - 27.1.5 The relevant executive authority has to concur with any premature termination of services of a member of the audit committee. - 27.1.6 The audit committee must, in consultation with the head of internal audit, establish an audit charter to guide the internal audit approach. - 27.1.7 The audit committee must - (a) report and make recommendations to the accounting authority; - (b) report on the effectiveness of internal controls in the annual report of the institution; and - (c) comment on its evaluation of the financial statements in the annual report. - 27.1.8 Should a report from internal audit (or any other source) to the audit committee implicate any member(s) of the accounting authority in fraud, corruption or gross negligence, the chairperson of the audit committee must promptly report this to the relevant executive authority and the Auditor-General. - 27.1.9 The audit committee must communicate any concerns it deems necessary to the executive authority, the Auditor-General and if appropriate, to the external auditor.
+- 27.1.1 The accounting authority of a public entity must establish an audit committee as a sub- committee of the accounting authority[for the public entity]. - 27.1.2 A shared audit committee may be established for a public entity and any subsidiaries under the ownership and control of that entity. - 27.1.3 The chairperson of the audit committee may not be [an employee of the public entity or a political office bearer.]the chairperson of the accounting authority or a person who fulfils an executive function in the public entity. - 27.1.4 The [majority of the members of an] audit committee shall consist of non-executive members appointed by the accounting authority, although committee members need not all be members of the accounting authority.[may not be employed by the public entity or be members of the controlling body and all members] The majority of persons serving on an audit committee [must have appropriate experience]must be financially literate. - 27.1.5 The relevant executive authority has to concur with any premature termination of services of a member of the audit committee. - 27.1.6 The audit committee must, in consultation with the head of internal audit, establish an audit charter to guide the internal audit approach.
+The audit charter must be reviewed at least annually to ensure its relevance. - 27.1.7 The audit committee must review the following: - (a) the effectiveness of the internal control system; - (b) the effectiveness of internal audit; - (c) the risk areas of the entity's operations to be covered in the scope of internal and external audits; - (d) the reliability and accuracy of financial information provided to management and other users of such information; - (e) any accounting and auditing concerns identified as a result of internal and external audits; and - (f) the institutions compliance with legal and regulatory provisions. - 27.1.8 The audit committee should have explicit authority to investigate matters within its powers, as identified in the audit charter.
+The audit committee must be provided with the resources it needs to investigate such matters and shall have full access to information.
+The audit committee must safeguard all information supplied to it within the ambit of the law.

+- 27.1.[7]9 The audit committee must - - (a) report and make recommendations to the accounting authority; - (b) report on the effectiveness of internal controls in the annual report of the institution; and - (c) comment on its evaluation of the financial statements in the annual report. - 27.1.[8]10 Should a report from internal audit (or any other source) to the audit committee implicate any member(s) of the accounting authority in fraud, corruption or gross negligence, the chairperson of the audit committee must promptly report this to the relevant executive authority and the Auditor-General. - 27.1.[9]11 The audit committee must communicate any concerns it deems necessary to the executive authority, the Auditor-General and if appropriate, to the external auditor.